Do I Need a VPS?

 With a VPS, you can choose the level of resources you need, and if you find you need more, later on, you can upgrade.
-In contrast, there are no Shared hosting packages that you can upgrade to that will provide more Storage, CPU, or RAM.
+In contrast, there are no Shared hosting packages that you can upgrade to provide more Storage, CPU, or RAM.

 VPS Root Access

 On Shared, you share almost everything, like living at home with your parents and siblings.
 You have full use of all of your home's amenities, but you have to share them.
 So if someone uses all of the hot water, you get a cold shower to start the day!
 Also, you're not in charge, you're responsible for keeping your room clean, but someone else is responsible for all of the significant maintenance and upkeep.

-Moving to a VPS is like getting your own apartment.
+Moving to a VPS is like getting your apartment.
 It may be smaller than the house you shared, but now you're in charge!
 So, while you may have access to more resources on Shared hosting, your resources are only being used by you on a VPS.
 No more cold showers!

 When you move to a VPS, you get root access, which means you get to manage everything for your server with root WHM (rWHM) and Kernel-based Virtual Machine (KVM), which is available to new customers starting April 13, 2021, or Virtuozzo on legacy VPS accounts.

 With root access, you can create multiple cPanel accounts, restart services, access all of the DNS zones, keep an eye on your server status, and install (or request that we install) many programs.